Error Control in TCP

-Error control in TCP is mainly done through use of three simple techniques :
+Error control in TCP is mainly done through the use of three simple techniques :

-- Checksum – Every segment contains a checksum field which is used to find corrupted segment.
-If the segment is corrupted, then that segment is discarded by the destination TCP and is considered as lost.
+- Checksum – Every segment contains a checksum field which is used to find corrupted segments.
+If the segment is corrupted, then that segment is discarded by the destination TCP and is considered lost.

 - Acknowledgement – TCP has another mechanism called acknowledgement to affirm that the data segments have been delivered.
-Control segments that contain no data but has sequence number will be acknowledged as well but ACK segments are not acknowledged.
+Control segments that contain no data but have sequence numbers will be acknowledged as well but ACK segments are not acknowledged.

-- Retransmission after RTO: TCP always preserve one retransmission time-out (RTO) timer for all sent but not acknowledged segments.
+- Retransmission after RTO: TCP always preserves one retransmission time-out (RTO) timer for all sent but not acknowledged segments.
 When the timer runs out of time, the earliest segment is retransmitted.
 Here no timer is set for acknowledgement.
-In TCP, RTO value is dynamic in nature and it is updated using round trip time (RTT) of segments.
-RTT is the time duration needed for a segment to reach receiver and an acknowledgement to be received to the sender.
+In TCP, the RTO value is dynamic in nature and it is updated using the round trip time (RTT) of segments.
+RTT is the time duration needed for a segment to reach the receiver and an acknowledgement to be received by the sender.